Juppi88/mylly-engine/engine/README.md

 Engine core functionality.
 This includes engine initialization and processing, as well as utilities for e.g. memory management and string manipulation.
 The entry point to the engine is defined here (_mylly.h_).

-### input

-User input abstraction (currently for mouse and keyboard).

 ### io

-Non-user I/O, including file operations, console commands and error logging.
+Non-platform specific I/O functionality, e.g. user input abstraction (currently for mouse and keyboard), file operations, console commands and error logging.

 ### math